 But what makes Loíza distinct from any other part of Puerto Rico is the rich African heritage that permeates the town's identity.
-The town was settled in the 16th century by members of the Yoruba tribe that were brought to the island as slaves.
-In modern times, most of the music, dance, culinary traditions, and art produced in Loíza is Afro-Puerto Rican and the town has the largest black population of the island.
+The town was settled in the 16th century by members of the Yoruba tribe that were brought to the Island as slaves.
+In modern times, most of the music, dance, culinary traditions, and art produced in Loíza is Afro-Puerto Rican and the town has the largest black population on the Island.

 The first stop for many people that visit Loíza is Piñones.
 This community is comprised mostly of businesses selling frituras (fritters and fried turnovers), as well as chicken and pork skewers, fresh seafood, and fruit frappes.
 The most famous is El Boricua, which makes its fritters as they're ordered guaranteeing freshness and bold flavor, not to mention the portions are enormous.

 You can also visit the Piñones State Forest, a mangrove forest that spans most of the Loíza coast.
 You can bike, walk, or run the 11 kilometers of trail and boardwalk from Punta Cangrejo (where Piñones starts at the Loíza city limit) all the way to Vacía Talega beach.